 Within the Anova Bois range, we advise you to use varnishes for wooden furniture.
 These film-forming products will create a light film on the surface of the wood in order to make the wood resistant to external aggressions such as water and humidity.

-For a damp room such as a wooden bathroom, we recommend the Worktop Varnish VPT500 from our range, which will provide reinforced protection against water.
+For a damp room such as a wooden bathroom, we recommend the Worktop Varnish VPT500 from our range, which will provide reinforced protection against water to waterproof the wood in a bathroom.
 If your furniture has defects, we advise you to opt for a matt varnish which will hide the defects more than a glossy varnish.
 The varnishes in the Anova Bois range offer protection for wooden bathroom furniture while allowing the natural appearance of the wood to be preserved.

 It is important to take precautions according to the nature of the wooden furniture in your bathroom :